Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 Following sections overview the technologies employed.
 You can skip to the [Installation](#Installation) section for instructions on how to configure everything (including the creation of cloud accounts).

-.pre-commit-config.yaml
 The base structure of the project contains the following:

 ```
+WeldSpot/
-README.md: The document you are reading now.
+├─README.md: The document you are reading now.
 Please, follow the instructions carefully.
-.pre-commit-config.yaml: The pre-commit hooks.
+├─.pre-commit-config.yaml: The pre-commit hooks.
-Makefile: The make scripts for settings most of the things in this project.
+├─Makefile: The make scripts for settings most of the things in this project.
-modeling/: The data prepration and model training and deployment.
+├─modeling/: The data prepration and model training and deployment.
 Contents explained later.
-client/: The client flutter app, explained later.
+├─client/: The client flutter app, explained later.
-images/: Images used by the readme.
+├─images/: Images used by the readme.
-.env: File will be created after following instructions.
+├─.env: File will be created after following instructions.
 Used to pass environment variables through the scripts.
-google-services.json: File will be created after following instructions.
+├─google-services.json: File will be created after following instructions.
 Settings configured in the cloud.
-serviceAdmin.json: File will be created after following instructions.
+├─serviceAdmin.json: File will be created after following └─instructions.
 Admin keys for managing the cloud.
 ```

 ## Data